nothing7209/ModMii/README.md

 I am NOT responsible for bricked Devices.
-YOU wish to install this Software so DONT think I am responsible.
+YOU wish to install this Software.
+So DONT think I am responsible or i will laugh at YOU.

+And older releases are private because they dont work right. (and i also deleted them)